awsdocs/aws-lambda-developer-guide/doc_source/powershell-logging.md

 Your Lambda function can contain logging statements and, in turn, AWS Lambda writes these logs to CloudWatch Logs\.

-In PowerShell Lambda programming model the "Write" cmdlets like `Write-Host`, `Write-Output` and `Write-Information` will all be written to CloudWatch Logs\.
+In the PowerShell Lambda programming model, the `Write` cmdlets like `Write-Host`, `Write-Output`, and `Write-Information` are all written to CloudWatch Logs\.

-For example, the following example code will write a message to CloudWatch Logs:
+For example, the following example code writes a message to CloudWatch Logs:

 ```
 Write-Host 'Hello World.
 This string is written to CloudWatch logs.'